Lab-8916100448256/hosting-farm/README.md

 # Hosting Farm
-A web application to manage a farm of self-hosting servers
+POC for a web application to manage a farm of self-hosting servers

 ## Developement environement